smolquants/papr-review-2023-02/review/oracle-manipulation.md

 M_{liq} \approx R(t - \Delta t) \cdot \bigg[ 1 - \frac{F}{\Delta t} \cdot l(t - \Delta t) + \ldots \bigg]
 ```

 to work with.
-Also gives us some more clarity on the effect on mark liquidation price difference in LTV from max has.
+Also gives us some more clarity on the effect differences in LTV have on the mark liquidation price.

 ### Uniswap V2 Math